-Ten days is a great amount of time for a New Zealand trip: you'll easily be able to experience the top highlights of both islands—North and South—plus outdoor activities and themed adventures (Middle Earth, anyone?).
-With less time, stick to one island for a comfortably-paced, immersive tour; if you're dead-set on seeing both islands in less than a week, be prepared to move quickly.
-Travelers with two weeks can see it all, or combine the country's top sights with a week of fun in Australia.
+Ten days is a great amount of time for a New Zealand trip: you'll easily experience the top highlights of both islands—North and South—plus outdoor activities and themed adventures (Middle-earth, anyone?).
+With less time, stick to one island for a comfortably-paced, immersive tour; if you're dead set on seeing both islands in less than a week, be prepared to move quickly.
+Travelers with two weeks can see it all or combine the country's top sights with a week of fun in Australia.

 Make the Most of Your Time in New Zealand

 Chat with a local specialist who can help organize your trip.

 Five days may seem short, but allows for an eventful adventure through New Zealand.
 Since there is not much time, it is ideal to travel within the South Island or the North Island—which budgets for a successful road trip with a few scenic stops.
 Anchoring the itinerary in a major city like Auckland allows for day trips to go kiwi spotting, wine tasting, and island hopping (if you’re not on the open road).
 Explore geothermal Rotorua, Aoraki/Mount Cook, the Banks Peninsula, Akaroa, and so much more in the five trip plans that follow.

 In six days, you can focus on one of New Zealand's islands, though it's possible to cover a little of both.
 Go on a tour through Central Otago's wine country on the South Island or spend time in the cities of Auckland, "Hobbiton," and Rotorua on the North Island.
 Adventure travelers will love Queenstown, where you can bungee jump and soar down the Shotover River Canyon.
 In contrast, culture-seekers will love the Maori villages near Rotorua or the scenic flights and cruises available in Fiordland National Park.